librato/librato-python-web/README.md

 * LIBRATO_INTEGRATION - identifies the web framework for your app (django, flask or cherrypy)
 * LIBRATO_USER - the username associated with your Librato account
-* LIBRATO_API_TOKEN - a valid api token which has write access to Librato
+* LIBRATO_TOKEN - a valid api token which has write access to Librato
 * LIBRATO_APP_ID - uniquely identifies your web application and can be used to filter your curated dashboards
 * LIBRATO_INSTRUMENTATION_PORT - UDP port that the bundled statsd instance will listen on
 * LIBRATO_INSTRUMENTATION_LIBS - a white-space separated list of libraries to instrument